Contact Us

 1. Stay calm.
 Although bees usually only sting once, wasps and hornets can sting again.
 Walk away from the area to avoid additional attacks.

 2. Remove the stinger as quickly as possible.
 The longer it stays in the skin, the more venom it releases, which can add to pain and swelling.
-Scrape over it with your fingernail or a piece of gauze.
+Scrape over it with your fingernail, a piece of gauze, or even the side of a credit card.
 Never use tweezers, as squeezing it can release more venom.

 3. Wash the area with soap and water.